- Start date:

 - Applying, fees and funding

-A bachelor degree with a 2:1 (hons) with a background in economics and quantitative subjects.
+A bachelor degree with a 2:1 (hons) with a background in economics.
+A strong grounding in quantitative subjects with high grades in these subjects is essential.

 We accept a range of international equivalent qualifications.